-Zoe’s CV is unparalleled in diversity: she’s worked at publications as diverse as Mania, Smash Hits, Cosmopolitan, Harper’s Bazaar and Sunday Style.
+Zoe’s CV is unparalleled in diversity: she’s worked at publications as varied as Mania, Smash Hits, Cosmopolitan, Harper’s Bazaar and Sunday Style.
 She’s also developed two widely successful apps (Break Up Boss/Amazing Face), authored 9 books, is the associate producer of a TV show (The Wrong Girl) based on a novel she wrote and collaborated on a clothing line with cult Melbourne company – Skin and Threads.
-To top it all off she’s a #girlboss having founded Go-To: a clean skincare line that’s triumphantly “changing people’s lives.”
+She’s also developed two widely successful apps (Break Up Boss/Amazing Face), authored 9 books, is the associate producer of a TV show (The Wrong Girl)- based on a novel she wrote, and collaborated on a clothing line with cult Melbourne company – Skin and Threads.
+To top it all off she’s a #girlboss, having founded Go-To: a clean skincare line that’s triumphantly “changing people’s lives.”

 Phew, what a list!

 Despite her prolific success, Zoe insists there wasn’t a grand masterplan; no detailed business strategy that mapped out her next 10 years.
 “I never worried about my career.
 I didn’t go into my life saying I must be this, I must do that.
 Ideally, I wanted to write a column, write a book and travel and I’ve made that happen.
 If you have a loose goal and you love what you do – you will get there,” Zoe explains.